-Chief: Teens told to exit car
+Chief: Cops told teens to exit car before shooting

 Denver — Police told teens several times to get out of a stolen car before opening fire and killing the 17-year-old girl behind the wheel as she drove at one of the officers, Denver’s police chief said.